joerobertberry/bonita-doc/md/work-execution-audit.md

 * `bonita.tenant.work.audit.abnormal.execution.threshold.execution_count`: will trigger a warning if this amount of reschedule is reached
 * `bonita.tenant.work.audit.abnormal.execution.threshold.execution_count_duration_amount`: will not trigger the warning age of work is less than this value
 * `bonita.tenant.work.audit.abnormal.execution.threshold.execution_count_duration_unit`: unit of time in ChronoUnit (SECONDS, MINUTES, HOURS, ...)
-* `bonita.tenant.work.audit.abnormal.execution.threshold.elapsed_duration_since_registration_amount`: will trigger a warning ifif the work age is greater than this amount
+* `bonita.tenant.work.audit.abnormal.execution.threshold.elapsed_duration_since_registration_amount`: will trigger a warning if the work age is greater than this amount
 * `bonita.tenant.work.audit.abnormal.execution.threshold.elapsed_duration_since_registration_unit`: unit of time in ChronoUnit (SECONDS, MINUTES, HOURS, ...)

 Example configuration: